Izzxt/hat/README.md

 # Download all files
 hat gamedata

-# If you provide optional flags, it will download single files
+# If you provide optional flags, it will download single file
 hat badges --code <badge code>
 ```